 Proceed with caution, since too much zinc and vitamin A can cause nausea, vomiting, and headaches, so start with small doses.

 Another option?
 Probiotics.
-Esthetician, makeup artist and global educator for jane iredale, Hannah Hatcher, explains that when the bacteria within our tummy is imbalanced it allows bacteria to thrive.
-This causes inflammation, sprouting acne.
+Esthetician, makeup artist and global educator for Jane Iredale, Hannah Hatcher, explains that when the bacteria within our tummy is imbalanced it allows bacteria to thrive.
+This causes inflammation and sprouting acne.
 Probiotics help with this, especially those formulated for those who eat dairy and those who don’t.
 Taking one a day could help everything run smoothly—including your pores.

 Dryness: Vitamin D and Omega Fatty Acids